 Skull base tumors may not produce symptoms until they grow large.
-If they do have signs, they vary from person to person depending on where the tumor is and how fast it is growing.
+Symptoms vary from person to person depending on where the tumor is and how fast it is growing.

 Skull base tumor symptoms may include: